naineel1209/infynium-focus/README.md

 3. Build the extension: `npm run build`
 4. Load the extension in your browser:
    - Chrome: Go to `chrome://extensions/`, enable Developer Mode, and click "Load unpacked"
-   - Firefox: Go to `about:debugging#/runtime/this-firefox` and click "Load Temporary Add-on"
 5. Or install directly from your browser's extension store (coming soon)

 ## Development